-$^{^{153}}$ Rule 34 is substantially equivalent to clause 9.1 of the ERC v10 except where noted.
+$^{^{128}}$ Rule 34 is substantially equivalent to clause 9.1 of the ERC except where noted.

-154 Clause 9.1(a) of the ERC v10 requires a retailer to comply with clause 11.2, which relates to assessment and assistance for domestic customers experiencing payment difficulties, before placing a domestic customer on a shortened collection cycle.
+129 Clause 9.1(a) of the ERC requires a retailer to comply with clause 11.2, which relates to assessment and assistance for domestic customers experiencing payment difficulties, before placing a domestic customer on a shortened collection cycle.
 There is no direct equivalent provision in the NERR, however rule 34(2)(a) prohibits a customer being placed on a shortened collection cycle if the customer is experiencing payment difficulties, which achieves a similar outcome.

-155 Clause 9.1(b) of the ERC v10 requires reminder notices for three consecutive bills or disconnection warnings for two consecutive bills.
+$^{^{130}}$ Clause 9.1(b) of the ERC requires reminder notices for three consecutive bills or disconnection warnings for two consecutive bills.
 The NERR only requires two reminder or disconnection warning notices.
 The NERR position has been adopted.

-- (3) The retailer must, within 10 business days of placing the small customer on a shortened collection cycle, give the customer notice that: - (a) the customer has been placed on a shortened collection cycle; and - (b) the customer must pay 3 consecutive bills in the customer's billing cycle by the pay-by date in order to be removed from the shortened collection cycle; and - (c) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice.
-156 - (4) The retailer must remove the small customer from the shortened collection cycle as soon as practicable after the customer pays 3 consecutive bills in the customer's billing cycle by the pay-by date, unless the customer requests that this not be done.

-(5) In this clause:
+- (i) receipt of the second reminder or warning notice may result in the customer being placed on a shortened collection cycle; and - (ii) being on a shortened collection cycle means the customer will not receive a reminder notice until the customer has paid 3 consecutive bills in the customer's billing cycle by the pay-by date; and - (iii) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice; and - (iv) alternative payment arrangements may be available; and - (v) the customer may obtain further information from the retailer (on a specified telephone number). - (3) The retailer must, within 10 business days of placing the small customer on a shortened collection cycle, give the customer notice that: - (a) the customer has been placed on a shortened collection cycle; and - (b) the customer must pay 3 consecutive bills in the customer's billing cycle by the pay-by date in order to be removed from the shortened collection cycle; and - (c) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice.131 - (4) The retailer must remove the small customer from the shortened collection cycle as soon as practicable after the customer pays 3 consecutive bills in the customer's billing cycle by the pay-by date, unless the customer requests that this not be done. - (5) In this clause: